followmyutopia/devextreme-documentation/concepts/05 Widgets/Funnel/30 Tooltips/00 Overview.md

     </dx-funnel>

     <!--TypeScript-->
-    import { DxFunnelModule } from 'devextreme-angular';
+    import { DxFunnelModule } from "devextreme-angular";
     // ...
     export class AppComponent {
         // Tooltips of all items with the value more than 100 turn red